R4yL-dev/homelabV0/README.md

 | SSD 2 / 3  | 2x     | Samsung 970 EVO Plus 500 Go                    |
 | Network 1  | 2x     | 2.5Gbps RJ45                                   |
 | Network 2  | 2x     | 10Gbps SFP+                                    |

+## Software

+Each servers run VMware ESXi 8 as hypervisor.
+I have a vCenter Server 8 to manage my 2 ESXi servers.

+## Virutal Machines

+### vcs01

+This is my vCenter Server.

+### nas01

+This a virtual NAS.
+It is a virtual machine who run TrueNAS.
+The purpose of this NAS is to provide distributed storage to my cluster.
+It is connected to the 2 servers via a dedicated SFP+ interface (StorageNet).
+With this NAS, I can do hot migrations of my VMs.

 ## Network